 Undergoing a cystectomy for cancer can be a daunting prospect.
 Being well-prepared for your doctor's appointment can help alleviate some of your concerns.
 Below is a list of critical questions to consider asking your healthcare provider about cystectomy, your surgeon's experience, expected outcomes, post-operative care, and follow-up procedures.

 Asking these questions can empower you to make informed decisions about your health and treatment.
-Remember, its essential to have a healthcare team that supports and guides you through this journey with empathy and expertise.
+Remember, it's essential to have a healthcare team that supports and guides you through this journey with empathy and expertise.